IPNL-POLYU/pyrtklib/readme.md

    ```
    But it's not recommended to do so, because this may lead memory leakage.
 Many pointers in rtklib may refer to anther variable, thus, call free() to directly clear it may cause other problems.
 Please make sure you won't modify it too often.
 4. obs.set_data() has been removed.
-5. "FILE*" params in function (input_ubxf, input_rawf e.g.) is devided into "const char *filename, const char *mode", the file open operation will be processed in the overloaded function.
+5. "FILE*" params in functions (input_ubxf, input_rawf e.g.) is devided into "const char *filename, const char *mode", the file open operation will be processed in the overloaded function.
+Here is an example.
    ```python
    raw = raw_t()
    ret = input_rawt(raw,STRFMT_UBX,Arr1Dchar("example.ubx"),Arr1Dchar("rb"))